The Realm of Hungry Ghosts – part 4 of my life story

 The story of my life: like a slow-motion train wreck, coming in bits and pieces to a blog near you.
 With a certain amount of philosophy.

 Because as I mentioned in my superhero prequel, back on the ranch I’d discovered Buddhism.

 I meditated.
 I had revelations.
-I laughed at death on trains and cried at violin solos in cars.
+I laughed at death, and cried at violin solos, and achieved a few moments of “spiritual” transcendence.
 It was quite a time.